awesomemotive/Transients-Manager/readme.txt

 = 1.7.6 - March 30, 2019 =

-* Changes text domain from "pw-transients-manager" to "transients-manager" in order to support translationsn through WordPress.org.
+* Changes text domain from "pw-transients-manager" to "transients-manager" to support translations through WordPress.org.

 = 1.7.5 - July 24, 2018 =